google/gwpsan/README.md

 export GWPSAN_OPTIONS=sample_interval_usec=1000000:halt_on_error
 ```

-With that, GWPSan only enables period sampling, but no tools are enabled yet.
+With that, GWPSan only enables periodic sampling, but no tools are enabled yet.

 > Note: Sampling without enabled tools may be useful to test that a program
 > tolerates receiving signals while in system calls.
 Error handling of system